How to start a business in Ohio [Updated 2024]

 What is the corporate tax rate in Ohio

 Ohio doesn’t have a corporate income tax and instead uses a gross receipts tax, also known as its commercial activity tax (CAT), pegged at 0.26% on in-state sales.
-As of 2023, the state’s individual income tax rate ranges from 2.77% to 3.99%.
-Ohio also has an average state and local sales tax rate (combined) of 7.24%.
+As of 2023, the state’s individual income tax rate ranges from 2.75% to 3.5%.

 Rippling and its affiliates do not provide tax, accounting, or legal advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.